Employment Skills Training

 Students must contact MHCC Worksource Oregon staff, faculty adviser or academic adviser for assistance in developing the EST.

 The Employment Skills Training (EST) Certificate provides flexibility for students who are seeking specific training for an occupational goal and job-entry preparation.
 EST certificates have the following components:

 - 12-44 credits

 - Minimum college and/or industry proficiencies (see section minimum proficiencies)

 - Each pre-approved plan will target a specific occupational goal and job entry point in existing degree and certificate professional/technical programs.

 - Students can enroll at the beginning of any term during the year

 Students must demonstrate minimum proficiencies defined by college and/or industry standards, whichever is most applicable, beneficial to the student and academically sound.
 Industry standards are understood through consultation with employers, market information, career-technical advisory committee members and other data sources.
-Division deans have final authority over setting said minimum proficiencies.
+Division deans have final authority over setting minimum proficiencies.

 Students must meet college proficiency and prerequisite requirements for all courses included in the approved plan.